* DATA STRUCTURE APTITUDE *

 Though no operator= function taking complex, double is

-defined, the double on the rhs is converted into a temporary object
+defined, the double on the rhs is converted into a temporary

 using the single argument constructor taking double and assigned